 Load Balancer as a Service¶

 This feature deploys Octavia, the OpenStack load balancing service.
-The feature supports only the OVN provider driver.
+Two provider backends are supported:

 Enabling Load Balancer¶